 When you're dealing with a person behaving unreasonably, the fear response center in your brain is going to be activated.
 It's up to you to engage your conscious mind in order to defuse the situation.
 Some of these tips are general, suggesting a mindset to cultivate.

-During this CPE webinar we will examine some of the most successful techniques experts have identified to utilize when working with difficult people.
-Some of these tactics may be difficult at first but when you know the situation, understand the people involve, the tactics can effectively help de-escalate the issue and provide a sense of calm to the discussion.
+During this CPE webinar, we will examine some of the most successful techniques experts have identified to utilize when working with difficult people.
+Some of these tactics may be difficult at first but when you know the situation, and understand the people involved, the tactics can effectively help de-escalate the issue and provide a sense of calm to the discussion.

 MY-CPE LLC, 1600 Highway 6 south, suite 250, sugar land, TX, 77478

 MY-CPE LLC (Sponsor Id#: 143597) is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.NASBARegistry.org.